craftablescience/vmflib-godot/addons/vmflib/README.md

 Thus, this code is as well.
 See more info at LICENSE.

 This addon is still in development.
 The overall foundation is in place, it is just a matter of adding more entity and texture listings, and adding more features.

+## Installation

+1. Download this repository as a ZIP.
+2. Unzip the downloaded file anywhere.
+3. Copy the `addons/` folder to the root folder of your project.
+It won't overwrite any addons you currently have installed.
+4. In Project Settings, under the Plugins tab select the checkbox to enable the `vmflib` plugin.
+5. In Project Settings, under the AutoLoad tab add `addons/vmflib/VMFDataManager.gd` as a singleton.
+   **Make sure it is exactly called VMFDataManager, Godot may make some letters lowercase.**

 ## Usage